A Concept of Two-Point Propagation Field of a Single Photon: A Way to X-ray Picometer Displacement Detection and Nanometer Resolution 3D X-ray Micro-Tomography: 2. Description of the experiment to measure the two-point propagation field

 In Fig.\ref{fig:(a)-setup}(a), we study the effect of a perturbation $\Delta\chi(x)$ on the counting rate $P_{2b}=\int_{-\infty}^{\infty}dx_{2}|\psi_{2b}(x_{2})|^{2}$, and calculate the ratio of the counting rate change over the perturbation.
 As the perturbation approaches zero, the ratio $\frac{\Delta P_{2b}}{\Delta\chi(x,z)}$ becomes the functional derivative $\frac{\delta P_{2b}}{\delta\chi(x,z)}$ of the counting rate over the perturbation $\Delta\chi(x)$.
-This perturbative function is independent of perturbation, it is a real-valued function containing high-resolution phase information, determined solely by the two-slit geometry in our 2D study, as we will show in the following.
+This perturbative function is independent of perturbation; it is a real-valued function containing high-resolution phase information, determined solely by the two-slit geometry in our 2D study, as demonstrated later.
 It can be measured with high precision and reproducibility, and it uniquely characterizes the individual event of a particle propagating between the two slits.
-Unlike a probability amplitude, it manifests as a stable, reproducible structure that we interpret as consistent with an objectively existing field, which we define as the two-point propagation field (TPPF).
+Unlike a probability amplitude, it manifests as a stable, reproducible structure corresponding to a physically meaningful propagation quantity exhibiting high-resolution fringes, which we define as the two-point propagation field (TPPF).
 The TPPF does not correspond to a probability distribution.
 While the wave function describes an ensemble of possible detection outcomes, the TPPF characterizes the process underlying a single detection \textemdash{} a realization selected according to the Born rule.

 In Appendix II we outline a derivation of the calculation of TPPF using the basics of quantum mechanics.
-Since in this work we consider X-ray 3D tomography, for the case in Fig.\ref{fig:(a)-setup} (a) and for sufficiently long and narrow slits and pin, we neglect the $y$ dependence and assume a 2D Maxwell equation
+Since in this work we consider X-ray 3D tomography, for the case in Fig.\ref{fig:(a)-setup} (a) and for sufficiently long and narrow slits and the pin, we neglect the $y$ dependence and assume a 2D Maxwell equation